ParaState/SafeStakeOperator/README.md

 - `--ip` : Provide the IP of the running machine

-- `--base-port`: Specify a base port for the Hotstuff protocol.
-4 continuous ports need to be available via this setting.
-For example, `--base-port 25000` will require `25000-25003` to be available.

 - `--boot-enr` : Specify the ENR of the root node

+NOTE: The operator node requires ports `25000-25003` to be available for the Hotstuff protocol.